Quick Answer

 If login works but data is wrong, treat it as a portal-record issue.
 Incorrect AEAT census fields or incorrect vida laboral records are data correction issues, not certificate installation issues.

 If exposure is possible, revoke first and investigate second.
 If a device is lost, stolen, replaced, or wiped, or you suspect certificate/private-key exposure, request revocation immediately.
 If you still control the certificate, revocation can be done online.
 Once revoked, the certificate cannot be reused; you must complete a new request flow.
-Add current emergency contact route after verification.
+Keep the emergency contact route in your file only after confirming it from the official source.

 For normal expiry planning, verify your current renewal path early.
 Renewal is allowed in the 60 días previos a la caducidad only if the certificate has not been previously revoked.
-Add current renewal/reissuance condition after verification.
+Keep any renewal or reissuance condition pending until you verify the current official guidance.
 If your certificate is still under control and nearing expiry, confirm eligibility and renew before lapse.

 Your goal is not one successful login.
 Your goal is repeatable execution with proof.
 For any trámite, close it only when three things are true: action done, proof captured, and correction path documented from the same official channel.